 Alright, admit it.
-We are all guilty of it - starting the New Year, or a new month, with every intention to learn about a new subject, play a new sport or stop eating a certain type of food.
+We are all guilty of it - starting the New Year with the best intentions to learn about a new subject, play a new sport or stop eating chocolate, then failing miserably.

-If you are part of the language learning community and you began your 2019 with your head buried in books, a room full of revision cards and an inbox full of new language newsletter sign-ups - which you are PROMISE you are going to read tomorrow - then you have probably overwhelmed yourself.
+However, if you began your 2019 with your head buried in language learning books, a room full of revision cards and an inbox full of new language newsletter sign-ups - which you PROMISE you are going to read tomorrow - then you have probably overwhelmed yourself.

 Did you know… the average time it takes to learn a new language is 480 hours/a WHOLE 20 days?
-If you are cramming that learning time in on top of your work week, then you are leaving yourself no time at all to relax.
+If you are cramming that learning time in on top of your 9-5 working week, then you are leaving yourself no time at all to relax.

-At Lingora, we are big believers in setting ourselves targets to stay motivated, but targets that are too far out of reach could send you into information overload.*
+At Lingora, we are big believers in setting ourselves targets to stay motivated, but putting pressure on ourselves to become completely fluent in a different language to our mother tongue in a short space of time is a bit unrealistic.
+Targets that are too far out of reach could send you into information overload.*

 Have you worked too hard this year so far?
 Or have you not worked hard enough?